 “I measure my success by being able to create employment for other young people and through the influence I have on other young people.

-“We have mentored a number of young people to start their own organisations, we have a couple of students who are studying through our organisations.”
+“We have mentored several young people to start their organisations, we have a couple of students who are studying through our organisations.”